Cost of Laying Turf

 - Do they have any linked qualifications, such as horticultural degrees or landscaping courses?
 While not directly about turf-laying, they give a lot of information and context about soil, grass, etc., which would give that individual a big advantage.

-- How much experience does your turf-installer have?
+- How much experience does your turf installer have?
 Are they new to this role, or have they been doing it for a while?
-Did they work as an apprentice, or assist more experienced landscapers and learn on the job?
+Did they work as an apprentice or assist more experienced landscapers and learn on the job?

-- Are they just turf-layers, or could they offer guidance on other work you’re doing to the garden?
+- Are they just turf layers, or could they offer guidance on other work you’re doing to the garden?
 Are they experienced enough to offer suggestions?

 FAQs

-But in warmer weather, or any dry spell, you need to ensure you fully soak your turf every evening, and top it up in the day time if you find parts of your turf are coming away from the ground, curling or going brown at the edges.
+But in warmer weather or any dry spell, you need to ensure you fully soak your turf every evening and top it up in the daytime if you find parts of your turf are coming away from the ground, curling or going brown at the edges.

-What is turf?
+What is Turf?

 Lay the turf carefully, then leave it as long as possible before you walk on it.
-Ensure you keep it well watered, and once it has bedded in try to keep it weed-free, and add fertiliser to it every 4 – 6 weeks over the growing season.
+Ensure you keep it well watered, and once it has bedded in try to keep it weed-free, and add fertiliser to it every 4 to 6 weeks over the growing season.

 Sources